tobilobasalawu/trading-algorithm-boilerplate/README.md

   - `maxConcurrentPositions`: Maximum number of open positions allowed simultaneously.
   - `buyMultiplier`: Multiplier applied to entry capital for calculating trade size.
   - `bandMultiplier`: Number of standard deviations used for mean reversion triggers.

+- **Stop Loss/Take Profit**:
+  - `stoplossAtrMultiplier`: How many multiples of current ATR value the stoploss is set below buy price
+  - `takeprofitAtrMultiplier`: How many multiples of current ATR value the takeprofit is set above buy price
+  - `renderStoplossTakeprofit`: Boolean (`true`/`false`) to enable or disable rendering stoploss and takeprofit regions on the chart

 ### Example `config.json`